Use a service principal with Azure Kubernetes Service (AKS)

 Note

-If you're using an existing service principal with customized secret, ensure the secret is not longer than 190 bytes.
+If you're using an existing service principal with customized secret, make sure the secret isn't longer than 190 bytes.

-The service principal for the AKS cluster can be used to access other resources.
-For example, if you want to deploy your AKS cluster into an existing Azure virtual network subnet or connect to Azure Container Registry (ACR), you need to delegate access to those resources to the service principal.
+You can use the service principal for the AKS cluster to access other resources.
+For example, if you want to deploy your AKS cluster into an existing Azure virtual network subnet, connect to Azure Container Registry (ACR), or access keys or secrets in a key vault from your cluster, then you need to delegate access to those resources to the service principal.
+To delegate access, assign an Azure role-based access control (Azure RBAC) role to the service principal.

-to a particular scope, such as a resource group or virtual network resource.
-A role then defines what permissions the service principal has on the resource, as shown in the following example:
+parameter.
+Specify the scope for the role assignment, such as a resource group or virtual network resource.
+The role assignment determines what permissions the service principal has on the resource and at what scope.

 Note

-The following sections detail common delegations that you may need to assign.
+The following sections detail common delegations that you may need to assign to a service principal.

 If you use Azure Container Registry (ACR) as your container image store, you need to grant permissions to the service principal for your AKS cluster to read and pull images.
-Currently, the recommended configuration is to use the az aks create
+We recommend using the az aks create

 or az aks update